ethrlrnr/pc-toolbox/README.md

 - **Default API Epoch Unix time (displays as scientific notification on CSV)** was converted to time/date (central USA) for most scripts.
 - **Automation (imports)** currently works off CSV dumps because the CSVs serve as a guard rail.
 At my company our Prisma Cloud is treated as "PROD" since we don't have a test account.
 CSVs at least offer option for the user to double check content before it's imported in (easily a large import).
 I advocate starting with CSV imports before working strictly with normalized JSON responses stored in dataframes.
 One JSON mishap on a large import could make things messy (account groups, user roles).
 - **CRON** jobs for importing and creating user roles and groups is more effective than a Lamda function/Cloud function.
 This is due to the sync interval controlled from Palo Alto which makes launching on-demand scripts based on an event pointless.
 - **Backups**, today Prisma doesn't offer any method for a user to backup all settings in the UI.
 Prisma claims they keep some snapshot information on their back-end.
 The backup scripts should provide some peace of mind to fill the gap, better to be safe than sorry (destruction via an automation issue or a nefarious party).
+- Pandas, allows this project to easily exported nested JSONs to CSV once they are normalized and placed into a data frame.
+Pandas also allows us to do many things like take in multiple JSON responses from the API and map them to each other.
+Alerts and policies JSON responses don't include RQL queries by default, with Pandas you can append an RQL column succesfully once you map the correct values.
+Appending an RQL column to an alerts export takes 3 to 4 JSON responses (get alerts, get policies, get saved searches, get recent searches).
+Since alerts can't map directly to an RQL response (saved or recent search), it requires pulling in the GET POLICIES to complete the association.

+**Baseline RBAC Strategy for GCP in Prisma Cloud that organizations should consider:**
+Cloud Account (Level 1, GCP) <--> Cloud Account (Level 2, child, lists GCP Projects) <--> Account Groups (Level 3, uses GCP project names) <--> User Role (Level 4 , uses GCP project names) <--> User roles
+-Example: GCP <--> GO-DEV-Patriots-12 [level 2] <--> GO-DEV-Patriots-12 [Level 3] <--> GO-DEV-Patriots-12 [Level 4] <--> tom.smith@organization.domain (SSO)
+- User (Tom Smith) is given a read-only role (GO-DEV-Patriots-12) that links up to only 1 account group (GO-DEV-Patriots-12), this 1 account group links up to the cloud account of the same name (GO-DEV-Patriots-12).

 **Coming Soon**:
 - Alert rules export